himanshudas75/TourExplore/README.md

     npm run prod
     ```

-You can access the website on port 3000 by default (unless a port is specified in the environment variables)
+You can access the web-app on port 3000 by default (unless a port is specified in the environment variables)

 _**Note:** Reading environment variables by the server is disabled in production mode, to enable it you can remove the condition from the following piece of code in the **index.js** file_